Last Modified on October 20, 2023

-Adding the Tooltip/Popup Component to Your Google Data Studio
+Adding the Tooltip/Popup Component to Your Looker Studio

-To add tooltip annotations to your own dashboard, start by entering Edit mode in Google Data Studio.
+To add tooltip annotations to your own dashboard, start by entering Edit mode in Looker Studio.

 Next, go to Community Visualizations → Explore more → Build your own visualisation.

-Since the tooltip component is not yet available publicly through Data Studio, we’ll need a different approach.
+Since the tooltip component is not yet available publicly through Looker Studio, we’ll need a different approach.